loloof64/StockfishForFlutter/README.md

 Just change the folder /src/stockfish with the sources of the new version, and also adjust the referenced NNUE file, as described above.

-If necessary, import the code inside main() function in main.cpp of stockfish source file, into the main() function in cpp/bridge/stockfish.cpp. **But anyway do not forget to delete the main.cpp from Stockfish sources folder afterwards.**
+If necessary, import the code inside main() function in main.cpp of stockfish source file, into the main() function in cpp/bridge/stockfish.cpp.